yji0728/UI-TARS/README.md

     </video>
 <p>

-## Deployment
-- See the deploy guide <a href="README_deploy.md">here</a>.
-- For coordinates processing, refer to <a href="README_coordinates.md">here</a>.
-- For full action space parsing, refer to [OSWorld uitars_agent.py](https://github.com/xlang-ai/OSWorld/blob/main/mm_agents/uitars_agent.py)
+## 🚀 Quick Start Guide: Deploying and Using Our Model

+To help you get started quickly with our model, we recommend following the steps below in order.
+These steps will guide you through deployment, prediction post-processing, and evaluation using the OSWorld benchmark.

+### ✅ Step 1: Deployment & Inference

+👉 <a href="README_deploy.md">Deployment and Inference</a>.
+This includes instructions for model deployment using huggingface endpoint, and running your first prediction.

+### ✅ Step 2: Post Processing

+👉 <a href="codes/action_parser.py">Prediction Post-Processing</a>.
+This includes parsing model predictions to executable pyautogui codes.
+To help you better understand the coordinate processing, we also provide a <a href="README_coordinates.md">guide</a> for coordinates processing visualization.

 ## Prompt Usage Guide

-To accommodate different device environments and task complexities, the following three prompt templates are designed to guide GUI agents in generating appropriate actions.
+To accommodate different device environments and task complexities, the following three prompt templates in <a href="codes/prompts.py">codes/prompts.py</a>. are designed to guide GUI agents in generating appropriate actions.
 Choose the template that best fits your use case:

----

 ### 🖥️ `COMPUTER_USE`